benalt/ramamlamadingdong/README.md

-RamamLamaDingDong is a super simple MVVCMV framework built upon hogwash and vanilla.js
+RamamLamaDingDong is a super simple MVVCMV framework built upon hogwash, zanzibar and vanilla.js